Holistic education

 Holistic education is an educational philosophy that aims to develop the whole person: intellectually, emotionally, socially, physically, creatively, and spiritually.
 It is sometimes described in academic literature as holistic learning theory.
 The philosophy holds that learners find identity, meaning, and purpose through connections with their community, the natural world, and values such as compassion and peace.

-Holistic education emphasises experiential learning, the integration of multiple forms of knowledge, and the importance of relationships and human values within the learning environment.
+Holistic education emphasises experiential learning, integrating multiple forms of knowledge, and the importance of relationships and human values within the learning environment.
 It is often considered a branch of alternative education, in contrast to mainstream educational research and evidence-based education approaches.